jfriedlein/insert_umat_utan_into_object_files_Fortran_LS-Dyna/README.md

 ##@todo## add a Doxygen documentation here

+## test
+- test (over-)writing files for utan=[] and tumat=[]

 ## todo
+- update with new file that also uses thumat (tumat)
+- note that utan and tumat are only inserted if new versions exist, else the orginial files will be overwritten
+- pass additional arguments from urmath to umatXX, for instance by changing each "call umat41 (..., ih, nhv)" in the dyn21umat.f
 - Currently, everything focuses on scalar umats, try this for vectorized ones (umatv)
 - The code is implemented very badly (about a hundred "if"s and flags) and does nothing more than work